MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-technical-reference.md

 # Windows LAPS Technical Reference

-## Overview

 This article provides other technical details that may be helpful when deploying or managing Windows LAPS.

-## Active Directory Schema Extensions
+## Windows Server Active Directory Schema Extensions

-This section documents the new Windows LAPS Active Directory schema elements.
-In order to use any of the Windows LAPS AD-based features, you must add these new schema elements to the forest by running the `Update-LapsADSchema` cmdlet.
+This section documents the new Windows LAPS Windows Server Active Directory schema elements.
+In order to use any of the Windows LAPS Windows Server Active Directory-based features, you must add these new schema elements to the forest by running the `Update-LapsADSchema` cmdlet.

-### AD schema attributes
+### Windows Server Active Directory schema attributes

-Windows LAPS uses many new schema attributes that are all stored on the computer object in Active Directory for a given managed device.
-The `Update-LapsADSchema` cmdlet adds these new AD schema attributes to the AD schema, and also adds them to the mayContain list on the computer AD schema class.
+Windows LAPS uses many new schema attributes that are all stored on the computer object in Windows Server Active Directory for a given managed device.
+The `Update-LapsADSchema` cmdlet adds these new schema attributes to the directory, and also adds them to the mayContain list on the computer schema class.

 > [!TIP]
 > Many of the attributes below specify a SearchFlags value of 904.
 For easy reference, this value is composed of the following bit flags: